zanerock/standard-error-set/src/docs/README.01.md

 ### Common parameters

-The following option parameters are accepted by all {@link CommonError} error constructors.
+The following option parameters are accepted by all [`CommonError`](#CommonError) error constructors.
 We document them here to save space and avoid repeating them for each error class.
 They are all optional.

 - `cause` (`Error`|`undefined`): The error that caused this error.
 This is useful for wrapping a more generic error in a more specific error or chaining related errors across an error boundary (e.g., asynchronous calls).
 - `message` (`string`|`undefined`): All [`CommonError`](#CommonError) classes generate a standard message, based on class specific input parameters (if any).
 You can always override this message and provide your own custom message.